SAP-samples/cloud-alm-api-examples/postmancollections/README.md

-# Postman colelction for usage with SAP Cloud ALM APIs
+# Postman collection for usage with SAP Cloud ALM APIs